jonathangraham/jonathangraham.github.io/_posts/TBD-Clojure functions.md

 		(should= clojure.lang.LazySeq (class (my-filter zero? [])))
 		(should= 0 (my-count (my-filter zero? []))))</code></pre>

-We can get these tests to pass just by returning ```(lazy-seq coll)```, which will convert the input collection to a lazy sequence.
-We can modify or extend our tests to confirm that this works with all clojure collections, including lists, maps, sets and strings.
+We can get these tests to pass just by returning ```(lazy-seq coll)```.
+The clojure function <a href="https://clojuredocs.org/clojure.core/lazy-seq">lazy-seq</a> <i>takes a body of expressions that returns an ISeq or nil, and yields a Seqable object that will invoke the body only the first time seq is called, and will cache the result and return it on all subsequent seq calls.</i> We can modify or extend our tests to confirm that this works with all clojure collections, including lists, maps, sets and strings.

 Let's now add a test that is going to filter a collection that contains items: